-The North Sydney Girls High School Co-Curricular Music Programme began in 1989 and since that time has grown and developed, and currently comprises of over 250 girls from Years 7-12 making up seven ensembles including the Wind Orchestra (senior), Concert Band (intermediate), Wind Ensemble (junior), Beginner Band, Big Band, Symphony Orchestra and Camerata with all ensembles rehearsing before school for approximately 90 minutes each week.
+The North Sydney Girls High School Co-Curricular Music Program began in 1989 and since that time has grown and developed, and currently comprises of over 240 girls from Years 7-12 making up nine ensembles – 4 concert bands (Junior Band, Concert Band, Symphonic Winds and Wind Orchestra), 2 string ensembles (Junior Strings and Camerata), 2 orchestras (Chamber Orchestra and Symphony Orchestra) and Big Band.
+All ensembles rehearse either before or after school for approximately 70 minutes each week.

 Throughout the year, all the ensembles participate in a number of performances, both in school as well as out in the wider community.
-Competitions are an important part of the year, with most groups participating annually in the McDonalds Performing Arts Challenge and the School Band Festival.
-This gives the girls a wonderful opportunity to hear orchestras and bands made up of their peers.
-In addition, the ensembles regularly take part in combined workshops and concerts with other schools, attend performances of visiting and guest musicians, participate in master classes and perform at community events including the local carol service, at nursing homes and even, on occasion, have been used as educational tools for managerial training business courses.
+Competitions are an important part of the year, with most groups participating annually in the Sydney Eisteddfod and the NSW School Band Festival.
+This gives the girls a wonderful opportunity to hear orchestras and bands made up of their peers from other schools and other music networks.
+In addition, the ensembles regularly take part in combined workshops and concerts with other schools, attend performances of visiting and guest musicians, participate in master classes and perform at school events such as Orientation Day, Presentation Day, Music Assemblies and our two annual showcase events (Gala Concert and Year 12 Farewell Concert).

 In March 2005 sixty-nine girls from the Symphony Orchestra and Wind Orchestra travelled to China, after receiving an invitation to take part in the Beijing International Orchestral / Symphonic Bands Festival for Secondary High Schools.
 After the weeklong festival, the two ensembles toured to Xi’an, Hangzhou and Shanghai.
 As well as visiting and performing concerts with a number of schools and conservatoria, the girls also had the wonderful opportunity to observe, understand, appreciate and respect the differences that exist between individuals, communities, cultures and customs.
 In 2009 the Symphony Orchestra undertook its second tour to Europe, once again performing in The Czech Republic, Hungary, Austria and Germany.